In this article:

 Overview

 You can move investments, like stocks or ETFs, directly between your Wealthsimple accounts without selling them for cash first.
-We call this an "in-kind transfer."
+We call this a "holdings transfer."
 This can be useful if you want to rebalance your portfolio or consolidate your investments.

-Some in-kind transfers are tax-free, while others might lead to tax implications, especially if you're moving holdings between different account types.
+Some holdings transfers are tax-free, while others might lead to tax implications, especially if you're moving holdings between different account types.
 We'll explain the details below.

 - Settled trades: Your trades must settle before you can transfer your holdings.